geode-sdk/geode/README.md

 }
 ```

-If there's a function, class, or member you want to be added to the Cacao catalog consider creating a pull request on [CacaoData](https://github.com/altalk23/CacaoData/).
+If there's a function, class, or member you want to be added to the Geode catalog consider creating a pull request on [GeodeData](https://github.com/altalk23/GeodeData/).

-For Cacao, (almost) all class variables are accessed via functions and prefixed with an underscore, e.g `GameManager::sharedState()->_playLayer()`.
+For Geode, (almost) all class variables are accessed via functions and prefixed with an underscore, e.g `GameManager::sharedState()->_playLayer()`.
 You can find a full list of these inside the Header.hpp header file.

-For a full list of helper functions, look at the helpers/Cacao.hpp header file.
+For a full list of helper functions, look at the helpers/Geode.hpp header file.